musgravehill/mezzio-docker-ssl/README.md

 2. UUID in Doctrine.
 Interface or explicit version?
 UuidV7?

+3. composer require mezzio/mezzio-problem-details    for prod&dev

-3. Use HTTP status codes to help convey error status.
+   Use HTTP status codes to help convey error status.
    Provide sufficient error detail to clients.

    RFC 7807 provides a standard format for returning problem details from HTTP APIs.
 In particular, it specifies the following: